xavy26/flutter-riverpood-template/README.md

-# Piatti Operative - App
+# Flutter Riverpod - Template
+This is a project template to make a flutter application using Riverpod as state manager and applying clean architecture principles.
-Restaurants front-end mobile app, Made with love by DIGO AI *This is a **💙  Flutter** project*
+*This is a **💙  Flutter** project*

 ## Technologies
   - 💙 Flutter
-  - 🛜 Dio
   - 🚏 GoRouter
-  - ♻️ Riverpod
+  - ♻️ Riverpo
-  - 🗂️ SharedPreferences

 ## How to run
 > [!NOTE]